 I used to assume my three kids would go away to four-year colleges after high school.
 That’s what my husband and I did, after all.
 It’s what practically everyone I knew did after they graduated from high school.
 A few kids would live at home and attend community college, but it seemed that most of us went away to school—even if we had absolutely no idea what we wanted to study.
 I had no idea what alternative post high school paths existed.

 Fortunately, the assumption that the only way to be successful is to attend a four-year college is in the past.

 High school grads who aren’t ready for a four-year commitment still have plenty of options for success.
 They can take a gap year, learn a trade, find a job in a field they are interested in, or take classes at the community college to explore what their passions might be.
 In the last few years, my kids have navigated decisions about four-year colleges, gap years, community college, and trade schools.

-After a year at home, she was looking for a change of scenery and thought she was ready for college, so she moved 800 miles away to attend a community college in Denver.
+She decided she was ready for college, so she moved 800 miles away to attend a community college in Denver.
 Once again, we supported her choice.
 But when she came to me after her first semester and said, “I don’t think this is the path I want to take,” I listened to her because I wasn’t sure she was on the right path either.

-Consider All of the Options
+Consider All of the Alternative Post High School Paths

 If a teen isn’t sure about college or is nervous about having to choose something to do for the rest of their life, it might be time to consider some other possibilities.
 Spending a gap year volunteering for a cause they believe in or working part- or full-time in an industry that interests them can offer valuable first-hand experience they can’t get in a classroom.
 It’s also a good way to make professional connections and develop a work ethic.